 After releasing a grand total of one song online, Desiigner found a beat on YouTube, recorded some bars inspired by a black-and-white BMW, and unleashed “Panda.”
 In short order, the song was scooped up by Kanye West, who sampled the track on The Life of Pablo, leading to Desiigner signing a record deal with West’s G.O.O.D.
 Music.

-"Panda" would rocket all the way to No. 1 on the Hot 100 in May 2016, garnering an impressive number of award nominations, and being certified 4x Platinum before the end of the year (it's currently 5x Platinum), but its success also sparked heated debates over his imitation Future-esque vocal approach and the validity of so-called "mumble rap."
-Desiigner continued to split public opinion following "Champions," a G.O.O.D.
-Music posse cut on which he appeared alongside Quavo, Yo Gotti and others; and "Tiimmy Turner," an extended version of his XXL Freshman freestyle that was later remixed with a Kanye verse and remains his only other certified song (Platinum) to date.
+“Panda” rocketed to No. 1 on the Hot 100 in May 2016, garnering an impressive number of award nominations, and being certified 4x Platinum before the end of the year—it’s currently 5x Platinum—but its success also sparked heated debates over his imitation Future-esque vocal approach and the validity of so-called “mumble rap.”
+Desiigner continued to split public opinion following “Champions,” a G.O.O.D.
+Music posse cut on which he appears alongside Quavo, Yo Gotti and others; and “Tiimmy Turner,” an extended version of his XXL Freshman freestyle that was later remixed with a Kanye verse and remains his only other certified song (Platinum) to date.

 The Brooklyn native’s material output since “Panda” has fluctuated in quality and regularity, a problem most evident on New English, a half-baked mixtape that all but deaded his buzz.

 Desiigner’s flash-in-the-pan success is a cautionary tale for developing artists: don’t forget the development part.

 6ix9ine (December 2017 – November 2018)

 It might be too soon to put the nail in his career coffin, but three months into 2019, and with his legal saga far from over, it’s hard to see how Tekashi 6ix9ine will be able to bounce back and continue his remarkable 2018 run.